Deducteam/Logipedia/docs/export/apropos.md

 Translating proofs from one logic to another is quite complicated and requires a lot of Dedukti knowledge.
-Currently, only the translation from HOL to STTfa has ben fully automatized.
+Currently, only the translation from HOL to STTfa has been fully automatized.
 On the short run, it will be possible to have a partial translation from Matita to STTfa also.

-If you are interested in creating a new (partial) translation, please send us an email!
+If you are interested in creating a new (partial) translation, please an email to dedukti-dev @ inria . fr!

 On the long run, we plan also to support other logics than STTfa, but no concrete plan has been made so far.